I hold a bachelor's degree in literature. My main research interests are the history, folklore, myths and legends of Northwestern Europe.

 Enter Stingy Jack

 Halloween fared better than other seasonal holidays.
 Although the Catholic holidays of All Saints Day and All Hallows Eve were superimposed over Samhain, they have now faded into obscurity apart from a minority of devout Catholic practitioners, while Halloween has grown into a wildly popular holiday with clear pagan connotations.

 This story has many variations, but they share the general gist.
-Stingy Jack was not a spirit, but rather a miserly drunkard.
-Jack had an aversion to paying for his booze, and so he duped others into buying his drinks.
+Stingy Jack was not a spirit but rather a miserly drunkard.
+Jack disliked paying for his booze, so he duped others into buying his drinks.
 He became so good at his ruse that the Devil himself was bamboozled by Jack.

 Well, the Devil isn't exactly known for his charity, so he turned himself into a coin with which Jack could buy his ale under the condition that Jack's soul belonged to him.
-Imagine the Devil's surprise when he was foiled by Jack!
+Imagine the Devil's surprise when Jack foiled him!
 This sneaky drunk was smarter than he looked.
-Jack placed the coin inside his pocket where it rubbed against a small silver crucifix.
-The power of the cross negated Satan's contract and the Devil had to swear never to let Jack's soul enter Hell.
+Jack placed the coin inside his pocket, rubbing it against a small silver crucifix.
+The power of the cross negated Satan's contract, and the Devil had to swear never to let Jack's soul enter Hell.

 But, the last laugh was on Jack.
 Because of his philandering and wicked ways, God also refused Jack entry into Heaven.
 So, Jack's soul was doomed to eternally wander the Earth.
-Mocking him, the Devil tossed a burning ember that would never burn out which landed at Jack's feet.
+Mocking him, the Devil tossed a burning ember that would never burn out, landing at Jack's feet.

 It introduces God and the Devil as characters who determine Jack's fate.
 Just when Jack thinks he got away with his trickery, it is God who gets the last laugh.

 The intended lesson is that if you dabble with evil, you will pay for it.
 And, of course, the Old Ways upon which Halloween customs are based were considered evil by the Church.